RaphGL/ElectronicsFromBasics/DC/chap1/1_static_electricity.typ

 Michael Faraday proved (1832) that static electricity was the same as that produced by a battery or a generator.
 Static electricity is, for the most part, a nusiance.
 Black powder and smokeless powder have graphite added to prevent ignition due to static electricity.
 It causes damage to sensitive semiconductor circuitry.
 While is is possible to produce motors powered by high voltage and low current characteristic of static electricity, this is not economic.
 The few practical applications of static electricity include xerographic printing, the electrostatic air filter, and the high voltage Van de Graaff generator.

-=== Review
+#core.review[
   - All materials are made up of tiny "building blocks" known as atoms.

  - All naturally occurring atoms contain particles called electrons, protons, and neutrons, with the exception of the protium isotope ($#sub[1]H^1$) of hydrogen.

  - Electrons have a negative (-) electric charge.

  - Protons have a positive (+) electric charge.

  - Neutrons have no electric charge.

  - Electrons can be dislodged from atoms much easier than protons or neutrons.

  - The number of protons in an atom's nucleus determines its identity as a unique element.
+]